 This is a four credit elective course in which enrolment is usually limited to Grade 12 students.
 Teachers will submit a request for a Community Service placement and be responsible for supervising the student during their Community Service block.
 Students may assist teachers in various departments.
 A Community Service student may work for any teacher who can provide the student with a suitable assignment.
 The student is evaluated by the teacher and receives a letter grade for each reporting session.
-Marks for Community Service 11 are not included on the Honour Roll and time in this course cannot be used for service points.
+Time in this course cannot be used for service points.